jrx/vault-k8s-ns-tf/README.md

 The following are decisions that could be made for different approaches with the architecture.

-1. `customer-secret-policy` is being attached to the kubernetes role.
+1. `sea-secret-policy` is being attached to the Kubernetes role.
 An alternative approach would have been to attach it to the sea-group.

-2. Multiple roles (e.g. `janapp-role`,`saraapp-role`) are being defined on each namespace.
+2. Multiple roles (e.g. `janapp-role`, `saraapp-role`) are being defined on each namespace.
 Since these are all linked to the same Vault policy and the same Kubernetes namespace, a single role could just be used for the multiple Kubernetes service accounts to authenticate to.

 3. The entities created at the `sea` namespace level could be directly made members of the `sea-group` internal group, rather than indirectly made members of it through